Boaters stuck waiting until the Erie Canal recedes

 WATERFORD, N.Y.
-(NEWS10)- The New York State Canal Corporation announced on Monday parts of the Erie Canal will be closed due to the recent heavy rainfall.
-For many mariners their voyage has coming to a screeching halt.
+(NEWS10) — The New York State Canal Corporation announced on Monday parts of the Erie Canal will be closed due to the recent heavy rainfall.
+For many mariners, their voyage has come to a screeching halt.

 Many boaters in Waterford Lock E-2 are making the most of it and spending the night as they wait for the reopening.